 Create a public IP address with New-AzPublicIpAddress.
-A public IP address isn't required if you don't plan to access the virtual machine from the Internet, but to complete the steps in this article, it is required.
+A public IP address is unnecessary if you don't plan to access the VM from the internet.
+However, it's required to complete the steps in this article.

 $publicIp = New-AzPublicIpAddress ` -ResourceGroupName myResourceGroup ` -Name 'myPublicIp' ` -location centralus ` -AllocationMethod Dynamic

-Create a network interface with New-AzNetworkInterface with accelerated networking enabled and assign the public IP address to the network interface.
-The following example creates a network interface named myNic in the mySubnet subnet of the myVnet virtual network and assigns the myPublicIp public IP address to it:
+Create a network interface with New-AzNetworkInterface with accelerated networking enabled, and assign the public IP address to the network interface.
+The following example creates a network interface named myNic in the mySubnet subnet of the myVnet virtual network, assigning the myPublicIp public IP address to it:

 $nic = New-AzNetworkInterface ` -ResourceGroupName "myResourceGroup" ` -Name "myNic" ` -Location "centralus" ` -SubnetId $vnet.Subnets.Id ` -PublicIpAddressId $publicIp.Id ` -EnableAcceleratedNetworking